stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: java

   In the Stormpath Java SDK, the Account resource is represented by the ``Account`` interface.
-For more information, see the `javadocs API documentation <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/account/Account.html>`__.
+For more information, see the `Javadocs API documentation <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/account/Account.html>`__.

 .. only:: nodejs